scikit-learn/enhancement_proposals/slep012/proposal.rst

 There are other minor considerations:

-- In most meta-estimators, this is delegated to the sub-estimator(s).
+- In some meta-estimators, this is delegated to the sub-estimator(s).
 The ``n_features_out_`` attribute of the meta-estimator is thus explicitly set to that of the sub-estimator, either via a ``@property``, or directly in ``fit()``.